Phalanyx/SparkPark/doc/sprint2/RPM.md

 parameters

 ### **Metrics for Measurement**
-- Successful user registration and login.
-- Accuracy of the interactive map in showing available spots.
+- Succesfull adding of Listings
+- Correct retreiveing of Listings based on parameters like size and availability
+- Correct geospatial search in listings
 - User feedback on ease of use and feature completeness.

 ---